DianaED/DianaED/README.md

 ### Hi there I'm Diana 👋

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning Javascript, Python and ReactJS
 - 💬 Ask me about any cool idea you want to create